If Trump Wants the Ultimate Deal, He Must Not Repeat These Mistakes

 One can only hope that the Trump administration can learn from the errors of the past—both Washington’s and those of the two parties.
 The White House is clearly making one mistake already: It has reached out to Israelis and done exactly the opposite with the Palestinians.
 Peacemaking is not a morality play where one side is all right and the other all wrong.
 Palestinian expectations do need to be more realistic, and Palestinians must address issues with an eye toward bridging differences and not scoring points—and the administration was right to recognize that.
 But the administration’s recent steps—moving the U.S. Embassy to Jerusalem, cutting the budget of a very problematic United Nations Relief and Works Agency to zero without announcing an alternative institutional mechanism to meet Palestinian refugees’ real humanitarian needs, cutting aid to hospitals, closing the PLO office in Washington—all display a consistent policy of ignoring Palestinian needs and concerns.
 It will not make a people whose narrative is one of defiance and victimization more likely to respond—nor will it make Arab leaders more likely to sign on to a peace plan when it is finally presented.

 That peace plan and its presentation and implementation are more likely to be successful if it takes into account the lessons from the past—and the acknowledgment of wrong-headed moves by all sides.
 Understanding the mistakes of the past is a first step toward shaping a different future.

 Dennis Ross is the former U.S. envoy to the Middle East and counselor at the Washington Institute for Near East Policy.
-He is the author of several books, most recently Doomed to Succeed: The U.S.-Israel Relationship from Truman to Obama. @AmbDennisRoss
+He is the author, with David Makovsky, of Be Strong and of Good Courage: How Israel’s Most Important Leaders Shaped Its Destiny.
+Twitter: @AmbDennisRoss